Recommender system: Collaborative filtering

 One of the most famous examples of collaborative filtering is item-to-item collaborative filtering (people who buy x also buy y), an algorithm popularized by Amazon.com's recommender system.

 Many social networks originally used collaborative filtering to recommend new friends, groups, and other social connections by examining the network of connections between a user and their friends.
 Collaborative filtering is still used as part of hybrid systems.
+This technique can employ embeddings, a machine learning technique.

 Content-based filtering

 Another common approach when designing recommender systems is content-based filtering.
 Content-based filtering methods are based on a description of the item and a profile of the user's preferences.
 These methods are best suited to situations where there is known data on an item (name, location, description, etc.), but not on the user.
 Content-based recommenders treat recommendation as a user-specific classification problem and learn a classifier for the user's likes and dislikes based on an item's features.

 In this system, keywords are used to describe the items, and a user profile is built to indicate the type of item this user likes.
 In other words, these algorithms try to recommend items similar to those that a user liked in the past or is examining in the present.
 It does not rely on a user sign-in mechanism to generate this often temporary profile.
 In particular, various candidate items are compared with items previously rated by the user, and the best-matching items are recommended.
 This approach has its roots in information retrieval and information filtering research.

 To create a user profile, the system mostly focuses on two types of information: